ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 It's also worth noting that by nature of `*args` capturing all additional positional arguments, any further paramters become keyword only.

+You could you say that this is because of the existance of `*` within the parameters.

-`*` can also be used by itself, similar to `/`, if you still want to mandate that futher parameters are keyword only, but didn't want to capture additional positional arguments.
+Because `*` can also be used by itself, similar to `/`, if you still want to mandate that futher parameters are keyword only, but didn't want to capture additional positional arguments.

 And there are good reasons for not wanting arbitrary keyword or positional arguments!